-You can copy the entire contents of a keyer to another keyer.
+You can copy the entire contents of a keyer to another keyer in the same, or a different ME.
 The entire contents of the destination keyer are replaced with the contents of the source keyer.

 When you copy a key, the switcher tries to assign resources to the destination key to match the source key.
 If these resources are not available, the switcher steals resources in the following order.